stephen-patrick/currency-exchange/README.md

 				 					<tr>
 				 						<td> AKKA </td>
 				 						<td>An AKKA endpoint was implemented as this offers durable, location transparent messaging, while also providing
 				 						a higher level of abstraction for writing concurrent programs.
-AKKA, like Rabbit mq offers durable messaging. </td>
+AKKA, like Rabbit mq offers durable messaging.
+If requirements dictate, AKKA can also integrate with Rabbitmq. </td>
 				 					</tr>

 				 					<tr>